hy-ph-en/Horse-Race-Prediction/README.md

 ## 📧 Contact

-For questions about the horse racing prediction system, please open an issue or contact the development team.
+For questions about the horse racing prediction system, please open an issue or contact the me

 ---